groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-html-with-advanced-options.md

 ---
 GroupDocs.Conversion provides [WebConvertOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions) to give you control over conversion result.
 The following options could be set:

-*   [FixedLayout](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/fixedlayout) - controls the html generation.
-If it's set to *true*, fixed layout will be used e.g. absolutely positioned html element
+*   [FixedLayout](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/fixedlayout) controls the HTML generation.
+If it's set to *true*, fixed layout will be used e.g. absolutely positioned HTML element.
-*   [Zoom](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/zoom) - specifies the zoom level in percentage.
-Default is 100
+*   [Zoom](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/zoom) specifies the zoom level in percentage.
+The default value is 100.
-*   [UsePdf](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/usepdf) - in some cases, for better rendering and elements positioning the source document should be converted to PDF first.
-If this property is set to *true*, the input firstly is converted to PDF and after that to desired format
+*   [UsePdf](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/webconvertoptions/usepdf).
+Sometimes, for better rendering and elements positioning the source document should be converted to PDF first.
+If this property is set to *true*, the input firstly is converted to PDF and after that to desired format.

-Following code snippet shows how to convert to HTML with advanced options
+The following code snippet shows how to convert to HTML with advanced options

 {{< alert style="info" >}}From v22.12 and greater{{< /alert >}}
 ```csharp